mdlacasse/Owl/README.md

 - **Asset allocation** — user-specified glide path (linear or s-curve) across four asset classes (equities, corporate bonds, T-notes, cash); per-account, per-individual, or household-wide
 - **Stochastic analysis** — Monte Carlo with optional longevity risk (mortality tables by sex and category: SSA, VBT, RP-2014, IAM-2012, Pub-2010); spending efficiency frontier tracing the optimal spending vs. shortfall-risk trade-off
 - **Rate models** — 14 models including historical replay, bootstrap, VAR, GARCH-DCC, HMM, GMM, and Gaussian copula
+- **AI assistant** — MCP server lets Claude Desktop, Claude Code, Cursor, Zed, VS Code (Copilot/Cline), and other MCP-compatible AI clients run optimizations, compute probability-of-success frontiers, and compare scenarios through natural conversation — no TOML files required:
+  > *"I'm 65, have $800k in my IRA and $200k taxable, $2,400/month Social Security at 67 — what can I safely spend each year with 90% historical probability of success?"*

 Among open-source retirement planning tools, Owl stands out for the breadth and rigor of its financial modeling.
 While the full API rewards those willing to invest time, the Streamlit web interface provides an accessible entry point for all users.

-There are three ways to run Owl (from easiest to more complex):
+There are four ways to run Owl (from easiest to more complex):

 1) **Streamlit Hub:** Run Owl remotely as hosted on the Streamlit Community Cloud at [owlplanner.streamlit.app](https://owlplanner.streamlit.app).